 Benihana Inc. was acquired by Angelo Gordon and Co. in 2012.
 Angelo Gordon and Co. is a privately-held registered investment advisory dedicated to alternative investing.

 Growth, growth, growth.
 Benihana has increased its number of restaurants from 20 to 97 since 1995.
 The acquisition of 17 restaurants from Benihana of Tokyo in 1995, and nine units from Rudy’s Restaurant Group chain in 1997, and acquisition of the HARU (1999) and RA Sushi (2002) brands represents the largest increase in number of restaurants.

 Thomas Baldwin, Benihana’s President and Chief Executive Officer, joined the company in 2016.

 How many locations does Benihana have?

 Benihana owns 66 teppanyaki restaurants and franchises 10 more in the United States, Caribbean and Central and South America.
 Additionally, there are 27 RA Sushi restaurants and 8 Haru restaurants in the United States.

 Where is Benihana headquartered?

 Benihana has been based in South Florida since 1980.
 Its corporate address is 21500 Biscayne Blvd., Suite 900, Aventura, Florida 33180.

 When was Benihana founded?

-Japanese-born Rocky H. Aoki founded Benihana in 1964, with the opening of its first restaurant in Manhattan's Upper West Side at 61 West 56th St. This restaurant soon became famous with its theatrical chefs and traditional Japanese architecture.
-The interior structure of the restaurant was a 150-year-old Japanese barn Rocky's father found in the countryside of Japan.
+In 1964, Japanese-born Rocky H. Aoki opened the first Benihana restaurant on Manhattan’s West Side at 61 West 56th St. That restaurant soon became famous for its theatrical chefs and traditional Japanese architecture.
+The interior structure of the restaurant was a 150-year-old Japanese barn that Rocky’s father found in the countryside of Japan.